-Autonomous Access leverages artificial intelligence (AI) and machine learning (ML) techniques to analyze threat signals and anomalous behavior patterns.
-It provides an AI-powered threat detection solution to prevent account takeover and fraud at the identity perimeter.
+Autonomous Access leverages artificial intelligence (AI) and machine learning (ML) techniques to analyze incoming authentication events and identify abnormal online behavioral patterns.
+It provides an advanced threat detection solution powered by AI, protecting against account takeover and fraudulent activities at the identity perimeter.

-The Activity dashboard shows risky access activity and lets users drill in and investigate across time, risk reason, and risk score in the realm that you are currently in (for example, Alpha, Bravo, or Root).
+The Activity dashboard shows risky access activity and lets users drill in and investigate across time, risk reason, and risk score in the realm that you are currently in (for example, Alpha or Bravo).

-Autonomous Access provides three prebuilt nodes and a template for journeys.
-No custom coding or connectors are required to implement these journeys.
-With the addition of the three nodes, you can take full advantage of the 100+ nodes to trigger actionable outcomes when high risk scores are discovered.
+Autonomous Access provides three prebuilt nodes and a journey template, eliminating the need for custom coding or connectors to implement these journeys.
+By adding these three nodes, you can fully leverage over 100 nodes to trigger actionable outcomes when high risk scores are discovered.

-Risk scores are a combination of anomalous behavior and discovered threats.
-You can determine what outcomes to take for certain risk score ranges.
-For example, when Autonomous Access returns lower risk scores (for example, 0–30), you can configure Autonomous Access to allow a user to pass without further MFA.
-For higher risk scores (for example, 71–100), you can configure Autonomous Access to flag these events for escalation, such as step-up authentication, MFA, block, review, inform user, or other actions.
+Risk scores reflect a combination of anomalous behavior and identified threats.
+You have the flexibility to determine the appropriate actions for different ranges of risk scores.
+For example, when Autonomous Access returns lower risk scores (e.g., numbers between 0 and 30), you can configure Autonomous Access to allow users to proceed without additional authentication steps.
+Conversely, for high-risk scores (e.g., numbers between 71 and 100), you can configure Autonomous Access to flag these events for escalation, such as requiring multifactor or step-up authentication, blocking, reviewing, informing the user, or other actions.